 The second of a 2-part laboratory course in Biochemistry, this advanced course is designed to prepare students for graduate study and careers in the fields of Biochemistry & Molecular Biology.
 A collection of laboratory exercises designed to provide practical exposure to techniques in advanced enzyme kinetics & inhibition, structural biochemistry using mass spectrometry & NMR, and techniques in protein expression, purification & analysis, as well as molecular modeling techniques.
 Three laboratory hours per week.
-Prerequisites: BIO 110, 151, 251, CHE 111, 141, 112, 142, 221, 241, 222, 242, BIO/CHE 436, 446.
-Corequisite: CHE 438.
+Prerequisites: BIO-110, 151, 251, CHE-111, 141, 112, 142, 221, 241, 222, 242, BIO/CHE-436, 446.
+Corequisite: CHE-438.

-CHE-474 Inorganic & Bioinorganic Chemistry
+CHE-474 Inorganic & Bioinorganic Chemistry (3.00 cr.)

-A study of advanced concepts of theoretical and descriptive inorganic chemistry with relevant biochemical examples.
+(Spring, Even-Numbered Years Only) A study of advanced concepts of theoretical and descriptive inorganic chemistry with relevant biochemical examples.
 CHE-222 is strongly recommended as a prerequisite to this course.
 Prerequisites: CHE-221, CHE-241.